gerner/stellarpunk/designs/combat.md

 ### Decoys

+POTENTIALLY

 Decoys try to confuse sensor systems, especially simple sensor systems like those on missiles or drones or sensors operating at long range.
 Decoys work best when a threat is reacquiring a target after losing sensor contact, especially if the decoy is positioned close to the predicted location based on last sensor contact.
 The longer a decoy is in sensor contact, the more likely it is to fail to confuse a threat's sesnsors.

+### Environmental Stealth

+POTENTIALLY

+Localized particle or debris fields help hide ships by reducing a ship's sensor profile.
+The tradeoff is that sensor threshold (ability to detect other ships) is also reduced.
+But for a fleeing ship a sensor impacting area can be a safe destination within a sector.
+Once a ship enters the area it can travel unpredictably making the attacker lose the fleeing ship.

+### Running out of Fuel

+POTENTIALLY

+Running out of fuel can be a death sentence for a ship.
+Even if a defender's destruction is inevitable, it's not generally worth it to sacrifice the attacker's ship by spending all fuel hunting the target down.
+An effective defense strategy is simply to run away and wait out the attacker.
+At some point the attacker has to give up the hunt.

 ## Damage and Destruction